 “When You Want What You’ve Never Had, You Must Do What You’ve Never Done!” – Thomas Jefferson

 Implement best practices Implementing best practices requires imagination.
-We must visualize a compelling future state, but deal with the present reality.
+We must visualize a compelling future state but deal with the present reality.
 You need to keep one hand on heaven and one hand on earth, so you are constantly looking forward to that compelling future state but dealing with that present reality at hand.
 A qualified consultant who has been a part of multiple EAM and process improvement projects can identify specific practices that have worked elsewhere that will work for your organization.
-But when it comes to implementing them, I advise people pay close attention to what I call the ‘Lucky 7’.
+But when it comes to implementing them, I advise people to pay close attention to what I call the ‘Lucky 7’.

 An old philosophy that I have heard in the sports world for many years is that “you have got to be good to be lucky.”
 That is why I call these the lucky 7.

 1. Knowledge.
 You need to educate everyone on the industry best practices you want to implement.
 You can’t leave anyone behind.

 “Knowing is not enough, we must apply; Willing is not enough, we must do” – Johann Wolfgang Von Goethe

 2. Training.
 Coach everyone to ensure a sustained understanding of what it is you are trying to achieve.
 Most people will do a training session and then leave it at that.
 I believe there has to be a continual cycle of training in order to sustain that understanding.
 The objective here is to reinforce the knowledge so that one generation continuously influences the next generation of co-workers and it becomes ingrained and part of the culture.

 Manager: “If I spend all that money training my people, they’ll just go work elsewhere!”

 Trainer: “What if you don’t, and they stay?”